-Some ways the need for perfection holds us back:
+How the need for perfection holds us back

 - It prevents us from starting something because we are not sure if the idea is good enough.
 So we quit even before we start.

-- Reduces our productivity because we end up investing more time in perfecting a single piece of work.
+- It reduces our productivity because we end up investing more time in perfecting a single piece of work.

 - We don’t finish projects we have started because our work doesn’t feel up to the mark.